Level/abstract-level/README.md

 Naming-wise, implementations should use a class name in the form of `*Level` (suffixed, for example `MemoryLevel`) and an npm package name in the form of `*-level` (for example `memory-level`).
 While utilities and plugins should use a package name in the form of `level-*` (prefixed).

 Each of the private methods listed below will receive exactly the number and types of arguments described, regardless of what is passed in through the public API.
 Public methods provide type checking: if a consumer calls `db.batch(123)` they'll get an error that the first argument must be an array.
-Optional arguments get sensible defaults: a `db.get(key)` call translates to a `db._get(key, options, callback)` call.
+Optional arguments get sensible defaults: a `db.get(key)` call translates to a `db._get(key, options)` call.

-All callbacks are error-first and must be asynchronous.
-If an operation within your implementation is synchronous, invoke the callback on a next tick using microtask scheduling.
-For convenience, instances of `AbstractLevel`, `AbstractIterator` and other classes include a `nextTick(fn, ...args)` utility method that uses [`process.nextTick()`](https://nodejs.org/api/process.html#processnexttickcallback-args) in Node.js and [`queueMicrotask()`](https://developer.mozilla.org/en-US/docs/Web/API/queueMicrotask) in browsers.
-It's recommended to exclusively use this utility (including in unit tests) as it guarantees a consistent order of operations.

 Where possible, the default private methods are sensible noops that do nothing.
-For example, `db._open(callback)` will merely invoke `callback` on a next tick.
+For example, `db._open()` will simply resolve its promise on a next tick.
 Other methods have functional defaults.
 Each method documents whether implementing it is mandatory.

 When throwing or yielding an error, prefer using a [known error code](#errors).
 If new codes are required for your implementation and you wish to use the `LEVEL_` prefix for consistency, feel free to open an issue to discuss.
 We'll likely want to document those codes here.